StephenChamberlain/Minecraft-Server/readme.md

 Script to do the following:

 - Run Minecraft server.
-- Once the server stops, generate an overview.
+- Once the server stops, create a zipped, timestamped backup.
+- Generate a world overview/isometric map with Overviewer (https://overviewer.org/).
 - Push the overview to the web (http://www.steve-chamberlain.co.uk/discordia).

 ## Instructions